 A string

-Note this function coalesces null values to null, so coalesce(null, null) = null
+Note this operation coalesces null values to null, so Coalesce(null, null) = null

 .